hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 There are 2 approaches available when it comes to the HTS API and the configuration of the Token.
 1. **Explicit**
 	The [IWA specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework)  uses an explicit approach when it comes to defining the different types of tokens.
 This can be seen by the `Token Type (Fungible/Non-Fungible)`, `Token Unit(Fractional, Whole or Singleton)`, `Value  Type(Intrinsic or Reference)` or `Supply(Fixed, Capped-Variable, Gated or Infinite)` categories.
-2. **Impllcit**
+2. **Implicit**
-	It is fair to say that some of the described properties above are not necessary to be explicitly defined, f.e instead for HAPI to request both `Supply` and `maxSupply` to be set, HAPI can implicitly derive the types of the supported tokens based on the arguments passed.
+	It is fair to say that some described properties above are not necessary to be explicitly defined, f.e instead for HAPI to request both `Supply` and `maxSupply` to be set, HAPI can implicitly derive the types of the supported tokens based on the arguments passed.

-The proposed solution uses a hybrid approach, meaning that only the required properties categorising the Tokens are added as enums (example `Token Type`) and the rest of the configuration is derived implicitly from the provided variables.
+The proposed solution uses a hybrid approach, meaning that only the required properties categorising the Tokens are added as enums (example `Token Type`), and the rest of the configuration is derived implicitly from the provided variables.

 The following matrix provides information on the mapping between token types/properties and the corresponding configuration: